-The action growth plan must include dates upon which the teacher's employee's progress under the plan will be reviewed and the date by which performance is to be improved to the expected level.
-Action Under a monitored growth plans, the teacher must achieve proficiency required by this policy must be completed within 90 instructional days or before the beginning of the next one school year.
+The growth plan must include dates upon which the teacher's progress under the plan will be reviewed and the date by which performance is to be improved to the expected level.
+Under a monitored growth plan, the teacher must achieve proficiency within one school year.
 A directed growth plan may provide for a shorter period to achieve proficiency, not to exceed one school year.